minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @Huntington @stratmann-2002.
-Not only am I thus able to address the omitted variable bias which I was not able to address through my previous two-way fixed effects, such as the representative's eloquence and negotiation skills, proximity to the fossil fuel industry and/or environmental industry, etc. but I am able to remove previous FEs, such as the state or geographical fixed effects, since these usually do not change for a representative over time.
+Not only am I thus able to address the omitted variable bias which I was not able to address through my previous two-way fixed effects, such as the representative's eloquence and negotiation skills, proximity to the fossil fuel industry and environmental industry, but I am able to remove previous FEs#footnote(
+  [And almost all control variables used in the previous models, which do not change over time and over the same legislator.
+Only the `seniority` variable changes within representatives over time, which is why it is included in this model specification.],
+), such as the state or geographical fixed effects, since these usually do not change for a representative over time.
 Therefore, to determine the impact of donations on voting changes, I only use the change in donations within a year and specific member, which allows me to predict the impact of donations most accurately @griers.

 #pagebreak()
 = Results <results>

 == Effectiveness of Contributions
-One of the hypothesis stated in @hypothesis is that the effect of pro and anti-environmentalcampaign contributions,if statistically significant, would be minimal.
+One of the hypothesis stated in @hypothesis is that the effect of pro and anti-environmental nebzwcampaign contributions,if statistically significant, would be minimal.
 As visible from the regression outputs in the appendix, this was not the case.
 From using control variables to state and year fixed effects in the LPM with all representatives, the campaign contributions from environmental sources and non environmental sources were highly significant.

 // LPM all representatives with control variables & log transformed For the most generous LPM shown in @lpm including control variables showed that